NLnetLabs/rpki-doc/source/routinator/manual-page.rst

     .. option:: --complete

-           If any of the rsync commands needed to update the repository failed, complete the operation but provide exit status 2.
-If this option is not given, the operation will complete with exit status 0 in this case.
+           If any of the rsync commands needed to update the repository failed, Routinator completes the operation and exits with status code 2.
+           Normally, it would exit with status code 0 indicating success.

     .. option:: -a asn, --filter-asn=asn